Photo by milst1

-I really love spicy foods, which is often reflected in many of my recipes.
-Of course, you can lower the spiciness by reducing or omitting the jalepenos and chili oil and it will still be delicious.
+You can lower the spiciness by reducing or omitting the jalepenos and chili oil and it will still be delicious.
 Arame is a quick and easy sea vegetable that can be made with a mild flavor and firm, slaw-like texture.
 Dulse lends a chewy, salty, and lightly spicy bite.
 Recipe follows below..

 This recipe makes just a single serving, so if you do like it,just increase the ingredient quantity as you see fit!

 Approximate 3″x3″ piece of dulse (such as Maine Coast brand, do not use flakes)

 4″ long piece English cucumber